 In October, we hosted and participated in the People’s Movement Assembly where we explored the question, ‘What would a constitutional renewal in the United States look like?”

-Now we, coalition of organizers with you, and Democracy Unlimited are taking the next step.
+Now we, a coalition of organizers with you, and Democracy Unlimited are taking the next step.
 A Radical Guide is happy to announce the campaign and website ‘Toward a People’s Constitution‘

 Visit the site and sign up.